National Professional Soccer League (1967)

 The National Professional Soccer League (NPSL) was a North American professional soccer league that existed for only the 1967 season before merging with the United Soccer Association (USA) to form the North American Soccer League.
+It was a "wild league", i.e. unlike its competitor, the US, not associated with FIFA.
 It had ten charter members, nine from the United States and one from Canada.
 To encourage attacking play, the NPSL introduced a new standings points system that was later used by the NASL – 6 points for a win, 3 for a draw, 0 for a loss and 1 bonus point for each of the first three goals scored.
 The circuit's commissioner was Ken Macker, an American publisher of three Philippines-based newspapers.
 The name National Professional Soccer League was revived in 1990 and used by a United States professional indoor soccer league.

 Origins

-In 1966 a group of sports entrepreneurs led by Bill Cox and Robert Hermann formed a consortium called the North American Professional Soccer League with the intention of forming a professional soccer league in United States and Canada.
-However this was just one of three groups with similar plans.
+In 1966, a group of sports entrepreneurs led by Bill Cox and Robert Hermann formed a consortium called the North American Professional Soccer League with the intention of forming a professional soccer league in United States and Canada.
+However, this was just one of three groups with similar plans.
 The NAPSL eventually merged with one of these groups, the National Soccer League, led by Richard Millen, to form the National Professional Soccer League.
 A third group, the United Soccer Association was sanctioned by both the USSFA and FIFA.
-The NPSL did not receive sanctioning by the USSFA as they refused to pay the $25,000 fee, was branded an outlaw league by FIFA and players faced sanctions for signing with it.
+The NPSL did not receive sanctioning by the USSFA as they refused to pay the $25,000 fee, was branded an outlawed entity by FIFA, and players faced penalties for signing with it.
 Despite this the NPSL, which secured a TV contract from CBS, set about recruiting players, and announced it would be ready to launch in 1967.